Navi212/alx-system_engineering-devops/0x00-shell_basics/README.md

 13.13-symbolic_link
 a symbolic link to /bin/ls named __ls__

-14.14-copy_html
-a script that copies all html file from the current working directory to the parent directory of the current working directory.
-Copy only files that does not exit or newer than the files in the parent directory
+14.100-lets_move
+a script that moves all files begining with an upper case letter to /tmp/u.
+If u doesnt exist, it will be created